edux-dk/support-workshops-f20/README.md

 2. Basic scripting (python & r) **october 30**, **November 12**.
 Organiser: Ross
 3. Web scraping, **Between November 12-30**.
 Organiser: Mathieu
 4. Holiday Special Machine learning (scikit-learn) **December 4** Organiser Kristoffer

-1. How does the internet work?
-(Mathieu)
- - The structure of internet and the web: IP, DNS, browser, HTML...
- - What you need to know as a scholar.
-2. Accessing the internet with Python (Kristian)
- - Making a HTTP request
- - Downloading basic data
-3. Parsing HTML with Beautiful Soup in Python (Kristian)
- - Dealing with web data
- - Writing a simple script
-4. Web Crawlers (Kristian & Mathieu)
- - Differences between scraping and crawling
- - Different tools for different needs (harvesting, exploring, archiving...)
- - An example with the crawler Hyphe
-5. Working with the internet (Kristian & Mathieu)
- - Methodological, ethical and legal considerations